jamesgarriss/onering/valor-wisdom.md

 * A Hunter’s Resolve - The inner strength of a relentless hunter (Hope to recover endurance)
 * Herbal Remedies - Concocting salves and remedies from herbs in Mirkwood (reduce weariness, eventually neutralize poison)
 * Hound of Mirkwood - Delight in training wolfhounds (trained hound, improved Hope)
-* Natural Watchfulness - Read a situation from the animals around you
+* Natural Watchfulness - Read a situation from the animals around you (improved awareness and explore rolls)
-* Staunching Song.
+* Staunching Song - An echo of an ancient Elvish song (recover endurance points after a fight)

 ## Rewards

 Rewards are pieces of war gear of superior craftsmanship, granted to a player-hero as an award for his deeds.
+Rewards may be tributes given to the hero by his own folk or family or by a munificent lord honouring an adventurer by letting him choose a weapon or a suit of armour from his personal armoury.
+There are two types of Rewards – Qualities and Cultural Rewards.

+### Qualities

+Qualities are generic enhancements that affect a single characteristic of any weapon or suit of armour that is used.

+### Cultural Rewards

+Bardings -
+* Dalish Longbow
-* Bardings - Dalish Longbow, Spear of King Bladorthin, Tower Shield.
+* Spear of King Bladorthin
+* Tower Shield

+Beornings -
+* Giant-slaying Spear
+* Noble Armour
-* Beornings - Giant-slaying Spear, Noble Armour, Splitting Axe.
+* Splitting Axe

+Dwarves -
-* Dwarves - Axe of the Azanulbizar, Dwarf-wrought Hauberk, Helm of Awe.
+* Axe of the Azanulbizar
+* Dwarf-wrought Hauberk
+* Helm of Awe

+Elves -
+* Bitter Spear
+* Spearman’s Shield
-* Elves - Bitter Spear, Spearman’s Shield, Woodland Bow.
+* Woodland Bow

+Hobbits -
-* Hobbits - Bow of the North Downs, King’s Blade, Lucky Armour.
+* Bow of the North Downs
+* King’s Blade
+* Lucky Armour

+Woodmen -
+* Bearded Axe
-* Woodmen - Bearded Axe, Feathered Armour, Shepherds-bow.
+* Feathered Armour
+* Shepherds-bow

 page 116